 These comparisons are created for a system where only the first DIMM per channel is populated.
 Part of this memory bandwidth advantage is derived from the increase in DIMM speeds (DDR4-3200 vs 2933/2666); part of it is derived from EPYC’s 8 memory channels (vs 6 on Xeon Skylake/Cascade Lake-SP).

 While we’ve yet to see final STREAM testing numbers for the new CPUs, we do anticipate them largely reflecting the changes in theoretical memory bandwidth.

 PCI-E Gen4 Support: 2X the I/O bandwidth

-EPYC “Rome” CPUs have integrated PCI-E Gen4 controller on the I/O die.
+EPYC “Rome” CPUs have an integrated PCI-E generation 4.0 controller on the I/O die.
 Each PCI-E lane doubles in maximum theoretical bandwidth to 4GB/sec (bidirectional).

 A 16 lane connection (PCI-E x16 4.0 slot) can now deliver up to 64GB/sec of bidirectional bandwidth (32GB/uni).
 That’s 2X the bandwidth compared to first generation EPYC and the x86 competition.

 Some of these devices, like Mellanox ConnectX-6 200Gb HDR InfiniBand adapters, were unable to realize their maximum bandwidth in a PCI-E Gen3 x16 slot.
 Their performance should improve in PCI-E Gen4 x16 slot with 2nd Generation AMD EPYC Processors.